Frances Hyland

 Frances Hyland OC (April 25, 1927 – July 11, 2004) was a Canadian stage, film and television actress.
 She earned recognition for roles on stage (including ten seasons with Stratford Festival) and screen (including her performance as Nanny Louisa on Road to Avonlea).
 Honoured with the Governor General's Performing Arts Award in 1994, she was called "the first lady of Canadian theatre".

 Early life and education

 Hyland was born in 1927 in Shaunavon, Saskatchewan, a small town south-west of Swift Current, to Jessie (née Worden), a teacher, and Thomas Hyland, a salesman.
 She lived there until her parents divorced when she was one year old.
 She was raised by her mother's family in Ogema, Saskatchewan.
 When she was seven, she moved to Regina when her parents tried, and failed, to save their marriage.
 She had no relationship with her father after 1937.

-Her mother put herself through teacher's college to support her daughter's acting career.
-Hyland's dreams were clouded because her family did not have a great deal of money, thus she was unable to get an adequate education.
-Nevertheless, she always believed that she could achieve her dreams.